yiyuma/technical-tutorials/Spring/Basic.md

 or
 @Scope("singleton")
 ```
-- SCOPE_SINGLETON: Create a single shared instance of the bean.
+- **SCOPE_SINGLETON** or **singleton**: Create a single shared instance of the bean.
 It is cached in memory.
 All dependency injections will reference the same bean.
 Default scope.
-- SCOPE_PROTOTYPE: Creates a new bean instance for each container request.
+- **SCOPE_PROTOTYPE** or **prototype**: Creates a new bean instance for each container request.
 Protrtype beans are lazy by default.
 It is no need to use @Lazy.
 For prototype beans Spring does not call the destroy method.
-- SCOPE_REQUEST: Scoped to an HTTP web request.
+- **SCOPE_REQUEST** or **request**: Scoped to an HTTP web request.
 Only used for web apps.
-- SCOPE_SESSION: Scoped to an HTTP web session.
+- **SCOPE_SESSION** or **session**: Scoped to an HTTP web session.
 Only used for web apps.

 ### Bean lifecycle
+Container Started -> Bean Instantiated -> Dependencies Injected -> Internal Spring Processing -> Your Custom Init Method -> Your Custom Destroy Method -> Stop
 Container Started -> Bean Instantiated -> Dependencies Injected -> Internal Spring Processing -> Your Custom Init Method -> Your Custom Destroy Method -> Stop
 - You can add custom code during bean initialization with @PostConstuct
 - You can add custom code during bean destruction with @PreDestory